top of page

 GRADES 3 - 5 WEDNESDAY SCHEDULE AND CURRICULUM

-GRADES 6 - 8 SCHEDULE & CURRICULUM
+GRADE 6 WEDNESDAY SCHEDULE & CURRICULUM

-Our middle school program focuses on B'nai Mitzvah and beyond.
+Our Grade 6 program focuses on B'nai Mitzvah and beyond.
 Students in Grade 6 dive deeply into preparation with learning and practicing prayers, exploring the meaning of the milestone, and sharing personal thoughts and reflections.
-In Grade 7 and 8 students have an opportunity to delve into topics through a Jewish lens, learn about the Holocaust, and ways they can personally contribute to social justice.

-• Additional Options:
+Additional Options:

-• Jr. BAYGL events
+• Jr. BAYGL events (Grades 6 - 7)

-GRADES 9 - 12 SCHEDULE & CURRICULUM
+GRADES 7 - 12 SCHEDULE & CURRICULUM

 Additional Options